 - 1 cup of vegan chocolate chips (or 7 oz of dark chocolate)

-- Place the silken tofu, peanut butter, almond milk and maple syrup in a blender and blend until smooth and creamy.
+- Place the silken tofu, peanut butter, plant-based milk and maple syrup in a blender and blend until smooth and creamy.

 Keepin’ It Simple!

 This silken chocolate pudding is beautifully simple and makes the perfect treat—whether you’re dishing it out to kids or serving it up in delicate glass ramekins after a fancy family dinner.
 I am always looking for quick staple recipes which can be made without too much effort, and this one is golden.